Regularization: A Fix to Overfitting in Machine Learning

 θ i

-hθ(Xi) gives prediction by the machine learning model for an ith sample of input, and we have m such samples.
+hθ(Xi) represents the prediction by the ML model on ith input sample, and we have m such samples.
 Suppose our model fits a higher degree polynomial (4th order) to the given data.
-In that case, the training error will be lesser than the lower degree model as we are forcing our model to cover all the data samples in the train data.
+In that case, the training error will be lesser than the lower degree polynomial (2nd order) as it will try to fit a curve so that all the data samples should fall on the curve.

-But, as the dataset followed the quadratic nature, the 4th-order polynomial will produce more errors for the test dataset.
-Hence, the 4th-order model is Overfitting.
+But, as most of the samples were from a lower-order polynomial, the 4th-order polynomial will produce more errors for the test dataset.
+We can say that the 4th-order model is Overfitting.
+2nd-degree polynomial fitting was enough for this problem statement.
 So, we need a method limiting the model fitting to 2nd degree.
-How can we do that?
+But how can we do that?

-In the figure above, what if we make values of θ2 and θ3 extremely small so that X³ and X⁴ do not contribute significantly to the final fitting?
+From the questions in the figure above, if we find some method to make values of θ2 and θ3 extremely small (tend to zero) so that X³ and X⁴ do not contribute significantly to the final fitting, our job will be done.
+Right?
 But how?
-Let's modify our cost function definition as per the new requirements and make contributions of X³ and X⁴ negligible.
-We will add extra components of 1000*θ2² + 1000*θ3² like this:

 m